crtubbbs/DataAnalysis/module.md

 |Did you fully complete the readme.md file?                  |   Y    |
 |Did you put the readme.md file in GitHub in the top folder? |   Y    |

 4. If you completed a Stretch Challenge (as shown in the Module Description document in Canvas) then describe what you did.
 If you did the Choose Your Own Adventure module, then you get to decide what qualifies as a Stretch Challenge.
+Added graphs and things to show differences.

 5. Did you change your selected module during the middle of the Sprint?
-If yes, then describe what you changed it to, when you changed it, and why you changed it.
+If yes, then describe what you changed it to, when you changed it, and why you changed it. no

 6. Using the log above, fill in the total hours and minutes you spent on the individual module: